eldoy/sirloin/README.md

 This high performance, extremely easy to use web server includes:

-* JSON HTTP server for your APIs and microservices
+* HTTP server for your APIs and microservices
 * Support for file uploads and post body parsing
 * Fast and minimal, less than 300 lines of code
 * Integrated websocket server based on actions